 • Pathfinders from the U.S. Army’s 511th PIR were also used in the Philippines in 1945.
 Although the dense jungles in the Far East prevented the same sorts of massive airborne operations that were seen in Europe, Pacific pathfinders served as commandos.

-• Although pathfinders were deployed to Korea with the 101st Airborne, they jumped along with the main force at the October 1950 Battle of Yongju as well as with the 3,400 American and Indian paratroops that participated in Operation Tomahawk in 1951.
+• Pathfinders were deployed to Korea, where they jumped along with the main force at the October 1950 Battle of Yongju as well as with the 3,400 American and Indian paratroops that participated in Operation Tomahawk in 1951.
 During the Vietnam War, U.S. airborne and air cav pathfinders served as reconnaissance troops and helped secure landing zones during helicopter operations.
 British pathfinders performed reconnaissance missions in the 1999 Kosovo war, operations in Sierra Leone, Afghanistan and Iraq.